CaskAle/iot-workshop/README.md

 ### Create a Node-RED Application in your IBM Cloud space

-- Create a new Node-RED application from the Node-RED template.
+- Create a new Node-RED application from the Node-RED template in the catalog
 - Connect your IoT Platform and Db2 services to your new application
-- Create the following Node-RED flow in your IBM Cloud Node-RED application:
+- Create the following Node-RED flow in your IBM Cloud Node-RED application
 ![Cloud Final Flow](/images/cloud-final-flow.png)

   **Note:** You will need to use the Node-RED Palette Manager to install the **node-red-contrib-scx-ibmiotapp** set of IoT input and output nodes.